Quickstart

 > Authorize an API and run your first Nango function

-This quickstart uses the GitHub API as an example, but you can choose any of the [700+ APIs](/integrations/overview).
+The steps below show the flow end to end.
+This quickstart uses the GitHub API as an example, but you can choose any of the [800+ APIs](/integrations/overview).

 <Steps>